lherman-cs/cpu-visualizer/README.md

 How it works?
 ===========
 CPU Visualizer uses serial communications to get the cpu load from the desire computer.
-Then from the given cpu load, the arduino will accept it and use this function to calculate the delay:
+Then from the given cpu load, the arduino will accept it and use reversed sigmoid function to calculate the delay:

 ![alt_text](https://github.com/lukashh6/cpu-visualizer/blob/master/client/graph.png?raw=true)